 Because the platform remains open, teams avoid the trade-offs that often come with proprietary no-code tools.

-Because these setups rely on free and open source foundations, teams maintain control even as their requirements grow across a wide range of use cases.
+Because these solutions are based on free and open source tools, teams can stay in control as they grow.
+They can adapt their systems easily and use them across a wide range of use cases without being locked into one platform.

 Modern businesses increasingly rely on internal tools rather than off-the-shelf software.
 Open platforms make this practical without requiring engineering-heavy investments.